Synthoid/ExportSheetData/docs/general/datetimezone.md

 Specifies the time zone used for formatted date-time values.
 This is based on the [SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html#rfc822timezone) specification.

 > [!NOTE]
-> If no time zone is specified, a default value of `GMT` will be used.
+> If no time zone is specified, a default value of `GMT` (Greenwich Mean Time) will be used.

 ### Example: ###